Kaplan-Lab-Pitt/TLs_Screening/README.md

 ## programs

-This folder has the scripts for alignment of sequencing reads and counting of mutants.
+This folder has scripts for alignment of sequencing reads and counting of mutants.